namenai/Aux-Mod-Changelogs/Aux - 5-15-2019 - Aireium Update/README.md

         +   Hailfire Droid now contains approximately 75% more hail (Hella more weapons, like AA)
         +   AV-19, look at [Vehicle Based Prototype](#vehicle-based-prototype) for more info
     + ##### Vehicle Fixes
-        +  Issue preventing servers loading with 212th mod loaded
+        +  Issue preventing servers loading with 212th mod loaded, thank namenai for fixing a BIG OPPSIE by Zatama. 💉
 ---
 *Pew Pew Pew* 🔫